ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Mixins Example Plus Merging Rules

 Let’s start with an example that also explains how mixins are merged.
-Then, the documentation sections that follow will discuss everything else in detail.
+Then, the documentation sections that follow will discuss everything in detail.

 ### Mixins Example: Scenario

-In this example, we will load a base project configuration and then apply three mixins using each of the available means — command line, envionment variable, and :mixins section in the base project configuration file.
+In this example, we will load a base project configuration and then apply three mixins using each of the available means — command line, envionment variable, and `:mixins` section in the base project configuration file.

 #### Example environment variable